Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing: Experimental Results and Analysis

-To test the performance of face PAD, 4 datasets including OULU-NPU \cite{boulkenafet2017oulu} (denoted as O), CASIA-FASD \cite{zhang2012face} (denoted as C), Idiap Replay-Attack \cite{chingovska2012effectiveness} (denoted as I) and MSU-MFSD \cite{wen2015face} (denoted as M) are adopted in this paper for evaluation using a cross-dataset protocol.
-In particular, [O,M] and [C,I] are set as two groups.
-The model is trained in one group and tested in the other.
+\textbf{Face.} To test the performance of face PAD, 4 datasets (details have shown in the appendix), including OULU-NPU \cite{boulkenafet2017oulu} (denoted as O), CASIA-FASD \cite{zhang2012face} (denoted as C), Idiap Replay-Attack \cite{chingovska2012effectiveness} (denoted as I) and MSU-MFSD \cite{wen2015face} (denoted as M) are adopted in this paper for evaluation using two cross-dataset protocols.
+In Protocol-1, [O, M] and [C, I] are set as two groups, and the model is trained in one group and tested in the other.
+While in Protocol-2, three datasets are used to train, and the other dataset is adopted for evaluation.
+In these two protocols, we use the whole dataset in O, C, I, and M to train and test.
+For each video, only one randomly-selected frame is used to train or test the detectors.
+In particular, printed photos, display photos, and replayed videos are used to attack facial recognition systems.
+Various acquisition devices, such as laptops and smartphones, are considered in different datasets.
+Hence the robustness and generalization of the PAD methods can be tested through the cross-dataset protocol.

 In this case, MTCNN algorithm \cite{zhang2016joint} is adopted for face detection and alignment.
 All the detected faces are resized to (256,256).
 ResNet18 \cite{He_2016_CVPR} is set as the backbone for the feature extractor and discriminator.
-The model is trained with 32 batch size by Adam optimizer ($\beta_1=0.9,\beta_2=0.999$).
-The learning rate is 1e-4 and the weight decay is 5e-4.
-For PAD, the feature extractor is fine-tuned by SGD with 1e-2 learning rate, 0.9 momentum and 5e-4 weight decay.